 For instance, one boy immediately recognized a group of six footballs so he counted on three more to determine that there were nine all together.

 Once students completed one card, they continued the same process until they’d worked their way through the entire set of counting clip cards.

 Grab Your Download

 Just click the blue button below to grab your free download of these fun counting clip cards.
-Then, make sure to hop over and snag our Spin-an-Exercise game for more math fun!
+Then, make sure to hop over and snag our Number Formation Pack for more math fun!